sheetdb/sheetsu-docs/source/includes/_other.md

 You have to send `api_key` and `api_secret` when you have authentication turned on.

 # Rate Limits
 Every API has a rate limit.
-You can check your rate limit for your APIs here.
+You can check rate limitś for APIs on the [pricing page](https://sheetus.com/pricing).
 After hitting the limit for the particular API, you receive `429 Rate limit exceeded` status code.

 # HTTP Status Codes
 Every response from the API is a JSON encoded string with a significant HTTP status code.